 - HDMI 2.1 for 4K at 144Hz

 All of these options do have some exceptions.
 For example, the HDMI 1.4 with the 1080p recommendation may be limited, depending on the monitor.

 There are displays where the HDMI 1.4 can max out at 60Hz or 120Hz.
 You’ll need to make sure that you consider the limitations of the monitor before purchasing your cable.

 The same with DisplayPort for the 1440p monitors.

 DisplayPort 1.4 can max out at 120Hz when compression isn’t available, so you may not be able to maximize your output for 144Hz.

-If you’ve purchases a high-end monitor with the intent of the video being 144Hz, you’ll really need to put a lot of time into choosing the best cable for 144Hz.
+If you’ve purchased a high-end monitor (like the ASUS ROG Swift PG27UQ) with the intent of the video being 144Hz, you’ll really need to put a lot of time into choosing the best cable for 144Hz.

 VGA or D-Sub Connector

 VGA or D-Sub connectors are found on old monitors, and these cords will not be able to provide the 144Hz rate you desire.
 Most new graphics cards will no longer feature these ports, instead, they will have newer ports like DVI or HDMI.

 Because these older connectors can only provide a maximum of 75Hz, and the resolution is 1920×1200.